louisameline/observe_evented/README.md

 Important notice
 -------------------------

-Events are sent asynchronously by the Object/Array.observe methods and this cannot be changed.
+Events are sent asynchronously by the Object/Array.observe methods unless you call the `deliverChangeRecords` method.
-The events will be sent *after* all commands in the current microtask have been run.
+This means that events will be sent *after* all commands in the current microtask have been run.

 This means that when you do: